Optimax14/robokit_fork/README.md

 ## Features
 - Zero-shot text-to-bbox approach for object detection using GroundingDINO.
-- Zero-shot bbox-to-mask approach for object detection using SegmentAnything.
+- Zero-shot bbox-to-mask approach for object detection using SegmentAnything (MobileSAM).
 - Zero-shot classification using OpenAI CLIP.

 ## Getting Started